FlyOne

-FlyOne is a privately owned, low-cost airline headquartered in Chișinău, Moldova.
-It was founded in 2015 and formally launched operations in 2016.
-It operates scheduled and charter flights from its base at Chișinău International Airport.
+FlyOne is a privately owned Moldovan low-cost airline headquartered in Chișinău, Moldova.
+FlyOne was launched in 2016 and has managed in a short time to become one of the leaders of the aviation industry in Republic of Moldova.
+It operates scheduled and charter flights from its bases.

 History

 The airline received its Air Operator Certificate in late March 2016, and operated its first scheduled passenger flights in June 2016 to Antalya, Heraklion, and Rhodes.

-Criticism

-FlyOne regularly receives negative comments from customers who have had their flights cancelled at short notice, encountered blunt and unhelpful customer service and been refused refunds.
-These comments can be widely viewed on Facebook and Instagram and on a number of review sites, with common themes of poor communication, sudden cancellation and lack of reasons given.
+Since 2021, it has had a subsidiary FlyOne Armenia operating from Yerevan, Armenia.
+In July 2025, the airline acquired Uzbek airline, Asia Union Airlines, and rebranded it to FlyOne Asia.

 Destinations

-FLYONE currently operates direct flights to the following destinations:
+FlyOne currently operates direct flights to the following destinations: